coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ### C Prototype
 `void mtxf_align_terrain_triangle(Mat4 mtx, Vec3f pos, s16 yaw, f32 radius);`

-### Description
-Aligns `mtx` to fit onto a terrain triangle at `pos`, applying a given `yaw` and scaling by `radius`.
-This helps position objects so they match the orientation of the terrain's surface

 [:arrow_up_small:](#)

 <br />

 ## [mtxf_billboard](#mtxf_billboard)

+### Description
+Transforms a 4x4 floating-point matrix `mtx` into a "billboard" oriented toward the camera or a given direction.
+The billboard is placed at `position` and rotated by `angle`.
+This is useful for objects that should always face the viewer

 ### Lua Example
 `mtxf_billboard(dest, mtx, position, angle)`